vijay03/cs380d-s21/README.md

 There are a number of opportunities to earn extra credit.
 One of the goals of this class is to get you started in research in distributed systems.
-As such, I offer extra credit for working on research and getting to a feasible submission.

 1. Introduction note.
 Submit a PDF to the Canvas extra-credit assignment with your name and photo, introducing yourself.
 Tell me some interesting facts about yourself!
 This is worth 0.25% (of the total grade) extra credit.

-2. Class surveys.
-You will receive 0.25% (of the total grade) extra credit for completing an unofficial survey (before the first mid-term), and 0.25% for completing an official survey near the end of class.
+2. Class survey.
+You will receive 0.25% for completing an official survey near the end of class.
 You will need to upload a screenshot of the completed survey to Canvas.

 ### Exams